ItzSamdam/ussd_app_nestjs/README.md

 This is a simple USSD APPLICATION DEMO

 There are two endpoints in the application
-### 1. No Third Party Implementation    -   `http://localhost:4000/ussd/ussd_no_third_party`
+1. No Third Party Implementation    -   `http://localhost:4000/ussd/ussd_no_third_party`
-NO Third Party Implementation is used for this purpose, As such it is not be the best way to implement USSD Application.
+No Third Party Implementation is used for this purpose, As such it is not be the best way to implement USSD Application.

 Response Example
 ```text